Sage-Bionetworks-Challenges/sample-model-templates/README.md

 commands -- **the order matters**.
 To best take advantage of Docker's build-caching (that is, reusing previously built layers), it's often a good idea to put frequently-changing parts (such as `run_model.*`) near the end of the Dockerfile.
-The way build-caching works is that once as one step needs to be rebuilt, all subsequent steps will also be rebuilt.
+The way build-caching works is that once a step needs to be rebuilt, all of the subsequent steps will also be rebuilt.

     > [Learn more about Docker's build cache].